Lex-2008/backup3/README.md

 ### Restore from backup

-You can either dig manually in data dir, or use `flat.sh` to show contents of archive for a given date.
+You can either dig manually in data dir, or use `show.sh` to show contents of archive for a given date.

 Fun stuff